IATA-Cargo/ONE-Record/Documentation_website/docs/Orchestration/orchestration-oci.md

 The OCI Table is available in CXML Toolkit publication as well as published in IATA website [here](https://www.iata.org/contentassets/4bb3450ef9a2447493a132b38fac1d26/oci-composition-rule-table-2023---12-april-2023.pdf).

 The OCI Table presents all the recognized combinations of the OCI data properties in order to convey the right information.

-With ONE Record all requirements on Security Declaration are already taken care of with the usage of dedicated `SecurityDeclaration` object and a few specific data properties at `Piece` level, more details can be found on the Data Model part of the specifications.

 ## OCI Mapping (Draft)